Julie Bishop: Personal life

 Bishop was married to property developer Neil Gillon from 1983 to 1988, taking his surname for the duration of the marriage.
 She later had relationships with Senator Ross Lightfoot and former Lord Mayor of Perth Peter Nattrass.
 She was in a relationship with businessman David Panton from 2014 to 2022.

 Bishop does not have children.
 In response to repeated media inquiries about the subject, she has stated that "I'm not having kids, there's no point lamenting what was or what could have been", and that she feels "incredibly lucky that I've had the kind of career that is so consuming that I don't feel I have a void in my life".

+Legacy

+In July 2021, Mattel created a Julie Bishop Barbie doll "for her trailblazing political career."